 It captures the same evidence as the $400+ cameras but costs significantly less.
 For catching a license plate at night, this is the best dollar-for-dollar tool.

-See Best Price →
+See Best Price →The Consensus Strength:

 If your primary goal is evidence, this is the winner.
-The Viofo A229 Pro uses the newest Sony Starvis 2 sensors.
+The Viofo A229 Plus uses the newest Sony Starvis 2 sensors.
 In the world of “grainy night footage,” this is the exception.
 Owners almost universally agree that if a hit-and-run happens at night, this camera gives you the highest chance of actually reading the license plate.

 Marketing vs. Reality: The “Voltage Cutoff” Lie